KoBeWi/Metroidvania-System/README.md

 - Custom Element Marker - Color of the marker denoting origin point of an element in Custom Elements editor mode.
 - Foreign Marked Collectible Room - Highlight color for the cell when hovering over a collectible in Collectible Finder list, when the collectible is on a different layer than currently selected.
 - Group Color - Highlight color for cells in Cell Group editor mode.
-- Highlighted Room - Highlight color for the hovered room in Scene Assign editor mode.
+- Highlighted Room - Highlight color for the hovered room in Scene Assign editor mode and other modes that support full room operations.
 - Inactive Custom Element - Opposite of the active element, i.e. elements with different type than selected.
 - Marked Collectible Room - Same as marked collectible above, but used for the same layer.
 - Room Assigned - Font color when hovering a room with scene assigned in Map Viewer.